brandur/sorg/content/passages-drafts/001-portland.md

 fractured the network permanently.

-These days I feel similarly about cryptocurrencies as my colleague Patrick McKenzie, who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):
+These days I feel similarly about cryptocurrencies as my colleague Patrick M., who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):

-> In Silicon Valley?
-I'd go with "The fundamental
+> I'd go with "The fundamental innovation in Bitcoin the
-> innovation in Bitcoin the social dynamics of the gold
+> social dynamics of the gold rush phase, which distribute
-> rush phase, which distribute cryptocurrency tokens widely
+> cryptocurrency tokens widely for almost free.
+This
-> for almost free.
-This creates a self-organized
+> creates a self-organized distributed boiler room to
-> distributed boiler room to market Bitcoin.
-Bitcoin needs
+> market Bitcoin.
+Bitcoin needs nothing else to get as big
-> nothing else to get as big as it has; this is convenient
+> as it has; this is convenient because it has nothing
-> because it has nothing else.
-Bitcoin has no utility as a
+> else.
+Bitcoin has no utility as a means of transaction or
-> means of transaction or a store of value.
-The blockchain
+> a store of value.
+The blockchain is the world's worst
-> is the world's worst database.
-The long line of very
+> database.
+The long line of very smart people on the other
-> smart people on the other side of this bet have been
-> scammed, are scamming, or both.
-Bitcoin will,
+> side of this bet have been scammed, are scamming, or
-> accordingly, go to zero with the inevitability of
+> both.
+Bitcoin will, accordingly, go to zero with the
-> gravity."
+> inevitability of gravity."

 But with Bitcoin still trading at around $2800 USD, so far I've been wrong at every turn.
 Maybe these